 Skip to main content

-The Doctor of Nursing Practice (DNP) program includes a minimum of 1,000 clinical hours, approximately 80% of which are completed in primary care settings.
-Approximately 20% of clinical hours are completed in specialty settings or during the Scholarly Project.
+The Doctor of Nursing Practice (DNP) program clinical hours are completed approximately 80% in primary care settings and approximately 20% in specialty settings or during the Scholarly Project.
 Students may complete most clinical hours in their home communities, but may need to travel for specialized clinical experiences (e.g. rural healthcare settings) or graduate program student intensives (GPSI).

 Academic Requirements for Doctor of Nursing Practice in Family Nurse Practitioner